Man involved in confrontation with Jewish protester who died called 911, cooperated with police - KESQ

 “While we strongly support the right of political debate, CAIR-LA and the Muslim community stand with the Jewish community in rejecting any and all violence, antisemitism, Islamophobia, or incitement of hatred,” the statement said.

-Associated Press writer John Antczak in Los Angeles contributed to this report.
+Associated Press writer John Antczak in Los Angeles and researcher Rhonda Shafner in New York contributed to this report.
+Watson reported from San Diego.